UM-A2SRL/AePW3-LDWG/README.md

 The built-up finite element models with flexible tip rod were originally provided by Prof. Daniella Raveh (Technion).
 Variants with rigid tip rod were developed at U-M to ease the equivalent beam modeling.

+## Folders associated with Riso and Cesnik, IFASD, 2022 (to appear):

+* `01_Static_Aeroelastic`: Static aeroelastic results for AoA = 5, 7 deg
+* `02_Linear_Flutter`: Linear flutter analysis (undeformed shape)
+* `03_Nonlinear_Flutter`: Nonlinear flutter analysis for AoA = 0 -> 7 deg
+* `04_Dynamic_Aeroelastic`: Nonlinear flutter analysis for AoA = 5, 7 deg

+The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

+## References

-If you use these results, please cite our paper:
+If you use these results, please cite our papers as appropriate:

 Riso, C. and Cesnik, C. E. S., "Low-Order Geometrically Nonlinear Aeroelastic Modeling and Analysis of the Pazy Wing Experiment," AIAA SciTech Forum, San Diego, CA and Online, January 2-7, 2022.
 AIAA-2022-2313.
 DOI: https://doi.org/10.2514/6.2022-2313.

+Riso, C. and Cesnik, C. E. S., "Post-Flutter Dynamics of the Pazy Wing Geometrically Nonlinear Benchmark Model," IFASD, Madrid, Spain, June 13-17, 2022.
+IFASD-2022-073.
+To appear.

+## Contacts

-Contacts: Cristina Riso (criso@gatech.edu) and Carlos E. S. Cesnik (cesnik@umich.edu)
+Cristina Riso (criso@gatech.edu) and Carlos E. S. Cesnik (cesnik@umich.edu)